 JG - What's the best cheese for a cheese toastie?

-KH - That's a complicated question.
+KH - It depends… That's a complex question.
 It depends on the outcome of the type of toastie you want to make.
 We are currently using Ogleshield, that's a replica of a kind of raclette, French style.
 And it melts really well and is really smelly.
-Obviously, it wants to melt well, that's the aim of the game, but you also want to be able to taste it and it has a little salty cut through, you don't want it to be too greasy, because you don't want it to be dripping with oil that would be gross.
-For me I just want it to balance with the other flavours, because the cheese toastie we serve in the trailer are pretty wild!
+Obviously, it wants to melt well, that's the aim of the game, but you also want to be able to taste it and it has a little salty cut through, you don't want it to be too greasy, obviously, because you don't want it to be dripping with oil that would be gross.
+For me I just want it to balance with the other flavours, because the cheese toasties that we serve in the trailer are pretty wild!

 JG - They are